Facebook

 Cork, Ireland

 The cool weather and tendency to dump water on the head of anyone walking under Irish skies may not dispose this lovely island toward warm beaches and piña coladas, but hot drinks and delicious sweets are definitely on the menu!
-Dario and I have a few things that are on our regular schedule of indulgences.
+I have a few things that are on my regular schedule of indulgences.
 Here, then, is a sweet little taste of Cork for you.
 (Note: all links in here are totally and completely unsolicited.
-We just love everything too much not to share!)
+I just love everything too much not to share!)

 tea and scones in Cork, Ireland